The Best Places to Travel in April

 April is the best time to visit Maui purely for the insane lineup of festivals and activities planned this month.
-Make your home base the year-old Westin Nanea Ocean Villas on Kaanapali Beach.
+Make your home base the Westin Nanea Ocean Villas on Kaanapali Beach.
 We wouldn’t blame you if you never left your oceanfront cabana or lagoon pool, but you’d be remiss not to explore the cultural offerings outside the resort.
 Kick it all off at Mele Mei, a two-month event that celebrates Hawaiian culture and music.
 Foodies should hit up the Maui County Agricultural Festival, which features cooking demonstrations, livestock exhibits, and food stalls with some of the island’s freshest bites as well as the East Maui Taro Festival to taste taro cinnamon rolls, watch hula performances, shop for handmade local crafts, and try your hand at lauhala weaving, poi pounding, and kapa making.

 RELATED: The Best Hotels in Hawaii

 During Bali’s dry season, it’s prime time to hit the beach—as long as you don’t mind the crowds.
-Drop your bags at COMO Uma Canggu, the brand’s third and newest Bali address just northwest of Seminyak.
+Drop your bags at COMO Uma Canggu, just northwest of Seminyak.
 It has everything you’d want in a Bali escape, from a swanky beach club and surf camp to a yoga retreat and Shambhala spa sanctuary.
 If you don’t mind the splurge, book the duplex penthouse with its own 33-foot rooftop pool and personal butler.
 For those who prefer jungle tree houses over oceanfront villas, Capella Ubud is right up your alley.
-This new tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
+This tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
 Designed by Bangkok-based architect Bill Bensley, each of the lush pavilions comes with a private saltwater plunge pool and eclectic interiors done up with hand-carved furniture, vintage maps, and plaid throws.
 Don’t miss the personal itineraries, including a market tour with a Balinese chef, sacred temple rituals, visits to the Ubud Monkey Forest, plus a helicopter ride to a secluded beach for a gourmet picnic.

 Namibia is gorgeous in April, with balmy 75-degree temperatures and constant sunshine to explore the country’s barren, lunar-like landscape.
 Start along the stark Skeleton Coast, where you can stay in a luxury tent at the Wilderness Safaris Hoanib Skeleton Coast Camp and spot oryx, mountain zebra, giraffe, and elephants on game drives.
 Then, make your way south to the remote Namib Desert to see the sunrise over Sossusvlei, a salt pan bordered by 1,000-foot dunes and 900-year-old camel thorn trees, whose dark, dead branches are an eerie contrast to the soft red sand beyond.

 After a long snowy spring, nothing sounds better than a getaway to this vibrant Caribbean isle.
-Bed down at the Gran Hotel Manzana Kempinski La Habana, Cuba’s first five-star property, opened last June in historic Old Havana.
+Bed down at the Gran Hotel Manzana Kempinski La Habana, Cuba’s first five-star property, which opened in historic Old Havana.
 Once a century-old, European-style shopping arcade and silent-film theater, the building was transformed into a grand 246-room hotel, with three bars, three restaurants, a 10,000-square-foot spa, and a rooftop swimming pool overlooking Parque Central, the Capitolio, and the National Museum’s Palace of Fine Arts.
 Inside, you’ll find Art Deco-inspired accents, soaring 18-foot ceilings, and bright, tropical shades that evoke Cuba’s colorful culture.
 There’s also a tobacco lounge with cigar and rum pairings, a small subterranean museum that displays contemporary works by local artists, and Bar Constante, named after the bartender who allegedly invented the Hemingway Daiquiri.